sillydeveloper/resume/src/andrew_ettinger_resume.md

 August 2013 – Present
 Technologies: JavaScript, AngularJS, Node.js, Redis, Grunt, D3, jQuery, SCSS, git, Python, lodash / underscore

 I was brought in to help Postano launch version 2.0 of their social platform for brands, events and sports teams, which Postano launched successfully in November of 2013.
-We've had two major updates since then, and a lot of little improvements.
-My goal was to help them deliver the best possible experience to their customers while stabilizing their software development process and making sure products were meeting market needs.
+My goal has been to help them deliver the best possible experience to their customers while providing leadership within their software development process.
+My primary responsibilities include leading architecture discussions within Postano's three major technical teams, interfacing with design and UX teams to translate and communicate technical needs, mentoring junior developers, and building core product.

-* Architected and implemented Postano's custom built embeddable JavaScript web software into an extensible framework, providing maintainability and rapid development of new products
+* Architected and implemented Postano's embeddable JavaScript web software into an extensible framework, providing maintainability and rapid development of new products
-* Built a modal, wizard-centric social management interface using AngularJS' services, directives, a custom router, and MVVM patterns
+* Designed and built a modal, wizard-centric social management interface using AngularJS' services, directives, a custom router, and MVVM patterns
-* Used Node.js and Redis to act not only as a web server for the AngularJS application, but also as an API proxy to provide additional services like authentication, data normalization, caching, and batch processing for both the AngularJS app and the embeddable client
+* Used Node.js and Redis as a web server for the AngularJS application, an API proxy to provide additional services like authentication, data normalization, caching, and batch processing
-* Used the lodash / underscore templating engine to apply layouts to social media posts from a variety of sources
+* Led the API design process
 * Gave customers a social data analytics dashboard using NVD3.js for line charts, D3.js for bubble charts, and a custom tag cloud
 * Introduced unit testing using Mocha for both the embedded JavaScript framework and AngularJS
-* Brought in API design processes to keep teams moving forward immediately after an API designed
-* Implemented version management to keep Postano's master branch stable at all times
+* Introduced low-overhead processes to maintain stability: introduced a QA process, a standard branching strategy, and a prototype-to-deployment process that maintains agility
+* Used the lodash / underscore templating engine to apply layouts to social media posts from a variety of sources

 * * *

 #### IGS
 ** Technical Co-Founder **
 September 2011 – August 2013
-Technologies: Ruby, Rails, JavaScript, Postgres, jQuery, CSS3, HTML5, git, PhoneGap, Kendo, iOS, Android, AWS, Solr, haml
+Technologies: JavaScript, haml, PhoneGap, Kendo, iOS, Android, jQuery, CSS3, HTML5, AWS, Ruby, Rails, Postgres, git, Solr

-IGS built disptach management applications for the heating, cooling and air-conditioning industry to help small business owners get control of their paperwork, get organized, and optimize the schedules of their technicians and installers.
+IGS built disptach management applications for the heating, cooling and air-conditioning industry to help small business owners  optimize the schedules of their technicians and installers.
 As the technical co-founder I participated in all aspects of business and technical development.
+My primary responsibilities included product development and delivery, including personnel management and budgeting, product roadmap, market analysis for feature discovery and design, as well as building the core product and supporting it.

-* Built a single page dispatch web application using Rails and a custom front-end routing library I built called [lunchbox](https://github.com/sillydeveloper/lunchbox) that allows a single page application to be stateful with multiple modal-like application states
+* Provided architecture, project management and built a majority of the single page dispatch web application using Rails and a custom front-end routing library I built called [lunchbox](https://github.com/sillydeveloper/lunchbox) that allows a single page application to be stateful with multiple modal-like application states
+* Managed three contract developers and two contract designers, as well as worked with three agencies, to help bring IGS to life
 * Managed company AWS infrastructure, including deployments and environment management
+* Used Kendo and PhoneGap to build and deploy a mobile version for technicians in the field
 * Built company from successful MVP experience to fundraising to sales and support; provided COGS and new feature analysis along the way
-* Managed contract workers to meet business objectives
 * Used haml templates for markup

 * * *